How To Tie The Trilene Knot (Easy & Strong Snug Knot)

 I had tried the Orvis knot with 10-lb. fluoro last year and lost a good smallie (as with the steelhead, low, clear water and highly pressured fish is my reason for using fluoro).
 I probably made a mistake, but that’s the thing about knots.
 “Tie a knot you know won’t come undone” is about the best advice I ever got about which knot is best, so I go with the confidence knots.
 It has been the Uni for 50 years.
 Now I can add the Trilene.

-Last edited 11 days ago by Chuck Schroeder
+Last edited 6 months ago by Chuck SCHROEDER

 Rex Russo